aruba/aoscx-ansible-collection/docs/aoscx_vlan.md

     description: VLAN description
     required: false
     type: str
+  acl_name:
+    description: Name of the ACL being applied or removed from the VLAN.
+    required: true
+    type: str
+  acl_type:
+    description: Type of ACL being applied or removed from the VLAN.
+    choices:
+      - ipv4
+      - ipv6
+      - mac
+    required: true
+    type: str
+  acl_direction:
+    description: Direction for which the ACL is to be applied or removed.
+    required: true
+    choices:
+      - in
+      - out
+    type: str
   admin_state:
     description: The Admin State of the VLAN, options are 'up' and 'down'.
     required: false